akka/akka/akka-docs/rst/java/http/routing-dsl/directives/file-and-resource-directives/getFromFile.rst

 Allows exposing a file to be streamed to the client issuing the request.

-The ``unmatchedPath`` (see :ref:`-extractUnmatchedPath-`) of the ``RequestContext`` is first transformed by the given ``pathRewriter`` function, before being appended to the given directory name to build the final file name.
+The ``unmatchedPath`` (see :ref:`-extractUnmatchedPath-java-`) of the ``RequestContext`` is first transformed by the given ``pathRewriter`` function, before being appended to the given directory name to build the final file name.

-To files from a given directory use :ref:`-getFromDirectory-`.
+To files from a given directory use :ref:`-getFromDirectory-java-`.
-To serve browsable directory listings use :ref:`-getFromBrowseableDirectories-`.
+To serve browsable directory listings use :ref:`-getFromBrowseableDirectories-java-`.
-To serve files from a classpath directory use :ref:`-getFromResourceDirectory-` instead.
+To serve files from a classpath directory use :ref:`-getFromResourceDirectory-java-` instead.

 Note that it's not required to wrap this directive with ``get`` as this directive will only respond to ``GET`` requests.